The Curious Case of the Vampire Express

 Imprisoned by the Sogmaster

 CAP’N CRUNCH – The Cap’n was different from a lot of the other mascots in that he was benevolently giving his cereal to kids rather than them having to try to steal it from him or anything like that.
 Some of his ads even had storylines that increased your investment in the product.
 Who could forget when the Sogmaster locked up Cap’n Crunch in a commercial that ended with “To Be Continued,” launching the “Free The Cap’n” promotion on specially marked boxes?
-A cereal commercial that ended with a cliffhanger?
+A cereal commercial with a cliffhanger?
 I couldn’t wait for the next ad to come out to see how the Cap’n would get out of this one.

 FROOT LOOPS – Toucan Sam was a hip, laid-back bird who encouraged you to follow his nose to some Froot Loops.
 Usually he was offering that advice to someone who was down on their luck and he was suggesting they have Froot Loops as a kind of a pick-me-up.
 I never cared for this cereal all that much but I respected that Toucan was a positive role model, trying to help out his fellow man by hooking them up with some of his cereal instead of keeping it from them like some of these other characters.